soft2help/php-wrapper/README.md

 ## Introduction

 Php Wrapper is a streamlined PHP development tool  designed to simplify the process of launching a PHP web server using builtin.

 This fork enhances the original ezphp by adding a wrapper that facilitates quick setup and execution of a PHP server for development purposes.

 This ensures a faster and more efficient workflow for developers working on PHP projects.

+Php-Wrapper gives you a personal PHP webserver for development.

+The goal of the project is to provide a single **.exe** file that will get you a ready to use PHP development environment.

+Php wrapper will install php-8.3.9 downloaded from <https://windows.php.net/downloads/releases/php-8.3.9-Win32-vs16-x64.zip>

-### Features
+## Features

 **Easy Setup:** Quickly set up a PHP development server with minimal configuration.